MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/environments.md

 the users in that group needs to approve in order for the release to move forward.

-* If you are using **Visual Studio Team Services**, you can use local groups managed in Team Services or Azure Active Directory (AAD) groups if they have been added into Team Services.
+* If you are using **Visual Studio Team Services** (VSTS), you can use local groups managed in VSTS or
+  Azure Active Directory (AAD) groups if they have been added into VSTS.

 * If you are using **Team Foundation Server** (TFS), you can use local groups managed in TFS or Active